aljawaid/ApplicationBranding/README.md

 - [KanboardSupport](https://github.com/aljawaid/KanboardSupport) Compatibility:
   - Show button for direct link to detailed configuration

+**Custom CSS**
+- Add custom styles which load in addition to and after the default custom styles
+- Head Stylesheet is loaded after all plugins' styles

 <p align="right">[<a href="#user-content-readme-bottom">&#8595; Bottom</a>] [<a href="#features">&#8592; Previous</a>] [<a href="#usage">&#8594; Next</a>] [<a href="#user-content-readme-top">&#8593; Top</a>]</p>

 ## Screenshots